Ramstein at court: Germany’s role in US drone strikes in Yemen

 Drones – Yemen – Ramstein

 In the summer of 2012, two members of the bin Ali Jaber family were killed and many survivors traumatized in a drone attack in the Yemeni village of Khashamir.
 The US Ramstein Air Base in Germany played an important role in the attack.
-The German government’s response has been to deny any knowledge of or responsibility for the death of these and other civilians from US drone attacks.
+The German government’s response has been to deny any knowledge of or joint responsibility for the death of these and other civilians from US drone attacks.

 In March 2019, the Higher Administrative Court in Münster, Germany, ruled that the German government must take action to ensure the US respects international law in using the Ramstein Air Base.
 The court found in favor of three members of the bin Ali Jaber family, who sued the German government with ECCHR’s support, on several key aspects.
 The government appealed the decision.
 In November 2020, the Federal Administrative Court in Leipzig, overturned the previous decision.
 It argued that German diplomatic efforts would suffice with regard to possible issues relating to international law.
-The plaintiffs submitted a constitutional complaint.

 Case